idaholab/Deep-Lynx-ML-Adapter/README.md

 * `random` - splits the dataset into random training and testing sets
     * `test_size`: a decimal percentage of the dataset to include in the test set or the absolute number of test samples
 * `hierarchical clustering` - this algorithm build trees in a bottom-up approach, beginning with n singleton clusters (the number of samples in dataset), and then merging the two closest clusters at each stage.
 This merging is repeated until only one cluster remains.
     * `N`: the number of samples used in the hierarchical clustering algorithm.
 Do to performance issues, we recommend maximum N of 1000.
-The algorithm assigns the other samples to an identified cluster, before splitting into training and testing sets
+The algorithm assigns the all samples to an identified cluster, before splitting into training and testing sets
     * `max_clusters`: the maximum number of clusters to create
-    * `test_size`: an approximate decimal percentage of the dataset to include in the test set.
+    * `test_size`: an approximate decimal percentage of the dataset to include in the testing set.
 Absolute number of test samples not supported
 * `kennard stone` - the algorithm takes the pair of samples with the largest Eucledian distance of x-vectors (predictors) and then it sequentially selects a sample to maximize the Eucledian distance between x-vectors of already selected samples and the remaining samples.
 This process is repeated until the required number of samples is achieved.
     * `N`: the number of samples used in the kennard stone algorithm.
 Do to performance issues, we recommend maximum N of 40,000.
     * `k`: the number of samples to assign to the training set